FrannieK/password_generator/README.md

 user can configure 2 attributes:

 1. length of password (n)
-2. distribution of digits onto numeric, small alphabets, big alphabets and symbols. default is even distribution between the four
+2. distribution of digits onto numeric, small alphabets, big alphabets and symbols